sen2vm/sen2vm-core/README.md

 ## 1. L1B format description

-Sentinel-2 L1C products are store by tile, geolocated one ground.
-One Sentinel-2 acquisition (hereby called **Datastrip**) cover sevral L1C tiles.
+Sentinel-2 L1C products are stored by tiles, geolocated on ground.
+One Sentinel-2 acquisition (hereby called **Datastrip**) cover several L1C tiles.
 For each acquisition, several L1C tiles are create (with some not fully covered, with NoData inside).
 Each tile contains, a Datastrip metadata (duplicated in each L1C tiles generated), a Tile Metadata and all the scientific data (images/mask), stored in a GRANULE folder.

 <mark>**TODO describe detectors**</mark>

-At L1B, data is not yet split in L1C tile.
+At L1B, data is not yet split in L1C tiles.
 Instead, data is split per GRANULE.
 One granule is an Along-Track portion of one Detector acquisition.

 <mark>**TODO Finished L1B description**</mark>